Menu

 While the network continues to expand, many communities throughout the United States — and more than 3 billion people globally, according to the United Nations — lack water quality data that helps to ensure public health and safety.

-EnviroDIY is helping to change that, especially within the Delaware River watershed where about 145 stations have been deployed thus far.
+EnviroDIY is helping to change that, especially within the Delaware River watershed where more than 150 stations have been deployed thus far.
 The sensors included in these stations utilize technology that’s similar to that of USGS streamgages.
 They cost less.
 And, with some training, community science volunteers can maintain them and gain environmental insights from their real-time data, which can be viewed on the data-sharing portal Monitor My Watershed.
+But how accurate are they?

 Did You Know?
 Some research has shown that where watershed groups are active, water quality is enhanced.